A Henkin-style completeness proof for the modal logic S5: Modal logic

 \subsubsection{Semantic consequence}

-The notion of truth of a formula at a world in a model in recursively defined as a function which takes a model, a formula, and a world as inputs and returns a boolean value.
+We have a recursively defined forcing function which takes a model, a formula, and a world as inputs and returns a boolean value.
 It can be defined by induction on the structure of the formula involved as follows:

 The definition is a routine adaptation of that found in traditional modal logic textbooks~\cite{hughes1996new}.
 Non-modal connectives are given truth-functionally and the necessity operator is defined by stating that a formula $\Box p$ is true at a world $w$ iff if $\mathcal{R}(w,v)$ then $p$ is true at $v$, for all $v \in \mathcal{W}$.